What Is PARK(ing) Day?

 The mission of PARK(ing) Day is to call attention to the need for more urban open space, to generate critical debate around how public space is created and allocated, and to improve the quality of urban human habitat … at least until the meter runs out!

 The third Friday of September every year.
 This year it will be on September 20th from 9:00am-5:00pm.

 Who Can Participate?

-Anyone can participate in parking day as long as they reserve a spot with the NCDC before the event.
-NCDC is partnering with Public Works to reserve the parking spaces in advance.
+Anyone can participate in parking day as long as they reserve a spot with NCDC before the event.
+NCDC partners with Metro Public Works to reserve the parking spaces in advance.

 How To Participate

 Where Is PARK(ing) Day?

 The NCDC reserves locations throughout downtown Nashville through Metro Nashville Public Works.
 The green spots on the map below show locations where you can reserve a space to build your parklet.
 The red spots have been already been claimed by other parklet builder teams.